-The costs associated with Council's RADF program will be allocated in the budget for the 2016-2017 financial year.
+The costs associated with Council's RADF program will be allocated in the budget for the 2018-2019 financial year.

 A Council Officer is responsible for administering the RADF Program.
 The RADF Committee is responsible for assessing applications after the local RADF grants program round closes and providing funding recommendations, which are ratified by Council at an Ordinary Meeting.

-A Council officer will be responsible for transferring funds to successful applicants on the return of signed funding agreements.
+A Council officer will be responsible for transferring funds to successful applicants on the return of signed funding agreements, and as project milestones are achieved.

-Council officers will coordinate Council initiative RADF projects and liaise with external stakeholders to deliver the initiatives.
+Council officers will coordinate Council initiated RADF projects and liaise with external stakeholders to deliver the initiatives.